utzcoz/utzcoz.github.io/_posts/2020-05-29-Analyze-split-screen.markdown

 }
 ```

 The `mView` is `DividerView`.
-So there is a new conclusion: **when the system enters split screen mode, it will trigger Divider in systemui to show divier window with type TYPE_DOCK_DIVIDER; otherwise it will trigger Divider to dismiss divider window**.
+So there is a new conclusion: **when the system enters split screen mode, it will trigger Divider in systemui to show divider window with type TYPE_DOCK_DIVIDER; otherwise it will trigger Divider to dismiss divider window**.

 ### Resize